jckhxn/simplywriting/NOTES.md

 # TODO List

+- Components
+- Style, Schema (Section Linking too), Data loading from Sanity.
 - Styling
   -- All sections should have Header similiar to About Me
   - Schema should return component name not first field
 - Metadata/OGraph stuff
-- Services, Examples of work should load from Sanity.

 # Page Layout